knative/docs/CONTRIBUTING.md

 Use this as a reference for writing style questions.

 Knative uses several sets of tools to manage pull requests (PR)s and issues in a more fine-grained way than GitHub permissions allow.
-In particular, you’ll regularly interact with [Prow](https://github.com/kubernetes/test-infra/tree/master/prow) to categorize and manage issues and PRs.
+In particular, you'll regularly interact with [Prow](https://github.com/kubernetes/test-infra/tree/master/prow) to categorize and manage issues and PRs.
 Prow allows control of specific GitHub functionality without granting full "write" access to the repo (which would allow rewriting history and other dangerous operations).
-You’ll most often use the following commands, but Prow will also chime in on most bugs and PRs with a link to all the known commands:
+You'll most often use the following commands, but Prow will also chime in on most bugs and PRs with a link to all the known commands: